Internal medicine: Prevention and other services

 Aside from diagnosing and treating acute conditions, the Internist may also assess disease risk and recommend preventive screening and intervention.
 Some of the tools available to the Internist include genetic evaluation.

 Internists also routinely provide pre-operative medical evaluations including individualized assessment and communication of operative risk.

 Training the next generation of internists is an important part of the profession.
-As mentioned above, post-graduate medical education is provided by licensed physicians as part of accredited education programs that are usually affiliated with teaching hospitals.
+As mentioned above, post-graduate medical education is provided by licensed doctors as part of accredited education programs that are usually affiliated with teaching hospitals.
 Studies show that there are no differences in patient outcomes in teaching versus non-teaching facilities.
-Medical research is an important part of most post-graduate education programs, and many licensed physicians continue to be involved in research activities after completing post-graduate training.
+Medical research is an important part of most post-graduate education programs, and many licensed doctors continue to be involved in research activities after completing post-graduate training.

 Ethics

 Inherent in any medical profession are legal and ethical considerations.
 Specific laws vary by jurisdiction and may or may not be congruent with ethical considerations.
 Thus, a strong ethical foundation is paramount to any medical profession.
 Medical ethics guidelines in the Western world typically follow four principles including beneficence, non-maleficence, patient autonomy, and justice.
-These principles underlie the patient-physician relationship and the obligation to put the welfare and interests of the patient above their own.
+These principles underlie the doctor–patient relationship and the obligation to put the welfare and interests of the patient above their own.

-Patient-physician relationship
+Doctor–patient relationship

-The relationship is built upon the physician obligations of competency, respect for the patient, and appropriate referrals while the patient requirements include decision-making and provides or withdraws consent for any treatment plan.
+The relationship is built upon the doctor's obligations of competency, respect for the patient, and appropriate referrals while the patient requirements include decision-making and provides or withdraws consent for any treatment plan.
 Good communication is key to a strong relationship but has ethical considerations as well, including proper use of electronic communication and clear documentation.